-ENG015 College Writing Skills 3 Credits This course teaches fundamental grammar, punctuation, vocabulary, and writing skills to prepare students for college and professional writing.
-Students are placed in ENG015 based upon Compass Placement Exam test scores.
-A grade of a "C" or higher must be achieved to pass before enrolling in ENG100 English
+ENG015 College Writing Skills\ 3 Credits This course teaches fundamental writing skills, including grammar and punctuation, to prepare students for college and professional writing.
+Students are placed in ENG015 based upon Compass Placement Exam text scores.
+A grade of a "C" or higher must be achieved before enrolling in ENG100 (English Composition I).

-Composition I.